rohanbatrain/second_brain_database/docs/AI_ORCHESTRATION_REMOVAL_SUMMARY.md

-# AI Orchestration System Removal Summary
+# AI and Voice Functionality Removal Summary

 ## Overview

-The custom AI orchestration system has been successfully removed from the Second Brain Database project while leaving the MCP (Model Context Protocol) system completely untouched.
+All AI orchestration and voice processing functionality has been successfully removed from the Second Brain Database project while leaving the core document processing, family management, and MCP (Model Context Protocol) system completely intact and functional.

 ## Files and Directories Removed